 In the middle of all this Mother’s and Father’s Day folderol I found a verse from Proverbs in an email from RZIM,

 The fear of the Lord is the beginning of wisdom…My son, hear the instruction of thy father, and forsake not the law of thy mother. ~ Proverbs 1:7-8, DRA.

 DRA is the Douay-Rheims 1899 American Edition of the Bible, for anyone who wants to know.

 I read that passage and thought, this is what I was supposed to get from my parents, but didn’t.

 I would make a great hermit, because I don’t feel alone, even when there’s no one around.
 I can feel God’s presence with me all the time.
 Please don’t think that makes me a spiritual person or anything like that.
 I think it’s a gift God gave me to help me during the difficult times of my childhood.
-At the time I didn’t know it was God, and it wasn’t until just the last two or three years that I realized that He’d been there all along.
+At the time I didn’t know it was God, and it wasn’t until just the last five years or so that I’ve realized that He was there all along.